• Skip to primary navigation

 Ingredients for fried halloumi and tomato toast.

 • Cherry tomatoes.
 You can also use ripe regular tomatoes.
-When they are not in season I use the campari variety.
-They are always sweet and juicy and never dissapoint.
+When they are not in season, I use the Campari variety.
+They are always sweet and juicy and never disappoint.

 • Sea salt and freshly ground pepper.

 • Balsamic vinegar.
 You only need a teaspoon or two.
-Balsamic glaze will work as well, just be mindful of the amount.
+A balsamic glaze will also work; just be mindful of the amount.
 Less is more.

 Detailed measurements, instructions, and substitutions can be found on the recipe card at the bottom of the page.